In a Nutshell

 For the technically curious: Lean Obsidian Terminal uses xterm.js v5.5 for rendering and node-pty v1.1.0 for shell process management.

 The hardest problem was Windows support.
 Obsidian’s Electron renderer blocks Worker threads, which the standard ConPTY backend needs.
 The solution: force the winpty backend and patch the connection layer to use inline socket piping instead of Workers.
-The result is a stable, native terminal on all three platforms.
+The result is a stable, native terminal on all three platforms, including Windows ARM64 and Snapdragon devices.

 FAQ